Reproductive rights: United States

 Among sexually experienced teenagers, 78% of teenage females and 85% of teenage males used contraception the first time they had sex; 86% and 93% of these same females and males, respectively, reported using contraception the last time they had sex.
 The male condom is the most commonly used method during first sex, although 54% of young women in the United States rely upon the pill.

 Young people in the U.S. are no more sexually active than individuals in other developed countries, but they are significantly less knowledgeable about contraception and safe sex practices.
 As of 2006, only twenty states required sex education in schools – of these, only ten required information about contraception.
 On the whole, less than 10% of American students receive sex education that includes topical coverage of abortion, homosexuality, relationships, pregnancy, and STI prevention.
 Abstinence-only education was used throughout much of the United States in the 1990s and early 2000s.
 Based upon the moral principle that sex outside of marriage is unacceptable, the programs often misled students about their rights to have sex, the consequences, and prevention of pregnancy and STIs.

 Abortion in the United States was a constitutional right since the United States Supreme Court decision Roe v.
 Wade which decriminalised abortion nationwide in 1973, and established a minimal period during which abortion is legal (with more or fewer restrictions throughout the pregnancy) until this decision was overturned in June 2022 by the decision Dobbs v.
 Jackson Women's Health Organization.
-Abortion rights are now decided at the state level.
-As of January 31 2023, abortion is illegal in 14 states.
+Abortion rights are now decided at the state level with only California, Michigan, Ohio, and Vermont conferring explicit rights to abortions.
+The state constitutions of Alabama, Louisiana, Tennessee, and West Virginia explicitly contain no right to an abortion.